Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 _**Cost:** 1 :class-phb24-sorcerer: Sorcery Point(s)_

 When you cast a spell, you can spend 1 Sorcery Point to possibly conserve your arcane energy.
-If the spell misses or fails to take effect, you can take a Reaction to regain an expended spell slot of at least one level lower then the spell slot you use to cast the spell.
+If the spell misses or fails to take effect, you can take a **:rsc-r: Reaction**{ .rsc } to regain an expended spell slot of at least one level lower then the spell slot you use to cast the spell.

 ---